nightroman/FarNet/FSharpFar/README.md

 **`[use]`**

-This section defines other configuration files used in the current file, one per line, using relative or absolute paths.
+This section tells to include other configuration files, one per line, using relative or absolute paths.
 Thus, the current session may be easily composed from existing "projects" with some additional settings and files.
-Example:

 ```ini
 ; Use the main configuration in this configuration